 More Cremations During the Pandemic Prolong the Process

 Cremations have been on the rise for years, but COVID-19 was an unexpected contributing factor for 2020.
 Many of the 7,200+ people who have died from the virus have been cremated.

 As a result of the increase in cremations and new safety protocols, the process is taking longer than normal.
 It’s a change that isn’t welcome for the family members who have lost a loved one.
-Easing the suffering of the family is the top priority for many funeral directors like Melissa, but during the pandemic, it has become more challenging.
+Easing the suffering of the family is the top priority for many funeral directors, but during the pandemic, it has become more challenging.

 “What I’ve seen is from this time last year, we are at 100% over a normal caseload.
 About 10 to 20% of those clients are COVID-related,” Unfred told KVUE.
 And while Green Cremation Texas has taken measures to circumvent issues with delays and manage the increase, the crematoriums that the Texas funeral home partners with are overwhelmed.
 Currently, crematoriums serving Texas have a 2-week waiting time.